Southeast Missouri Hospital: Hospital Additions

-In January 2019, SouteastHealth and Southeast Hospital began their Department of Orthopedics and Sports Medicine under the direction of the newly appointed Chairman, Anthony A. McPherron, DO, MBA.
-Dr. McPherron had previously served as the team physician at Virginia Tech University and also at Western Carolina University.
+In January 2019, SoutheastHealth and Southeast Hospital began their Department of Orthopedics and Sports Medicine under the direction of the newly appointed Chairman, Anthony A. McPherron, DO, MBA.
+Dr. McPherron had previously served as the team physician at Virginia Tech and also at Western Carolina University.
 Southeast Health Orthopedics and Sports Medicine was shortly thereafter named the official sports medicine provider for the Cape Catfish Baseball team, a member of the prospect league.

 In August 2019, SoutheastHealth and Southeast Missouri State University (SEMO) announced a new affiliation agreement whereby Southeast Health Orthopedics and Sports Medicine would be named the team physicians for all of the NCAA Division 1 athletics programs at SEMO as well as provide care for the students at the Holland College of Arts and Media for all of the performing arts students in the dance, theater, and music programs.
 Dr. McPherron was named the head team physician - Orthopedics and Dr. Andrew Lawrence was named as head team physician - primary care.
 Southeast Health Hospital has also been named as the team physicians for multiple area high schools and supplies certified athletic trainers to the Cape Catfish, SEMO, and the high schools.